alphagov/publishing-api/doc/publishing-application-examples.md

 # Publishing application examples

-This documentation aims to explain integration steps for a publishing application to manage content items and links within the Publishing API.
+This documentation aims to explain integration steps for a publishing application to manage content and links within the Publishing API.
 Included are request flow concepts and trivial code examples to aid the developer with integration steps.

-The Publishing API provides a set of endpoints aimed at providing client publishing applications a way to draft and modify content and links and publish them.
+The Publishing API provides a set of endpoints aimed at providing client publishing applications a way to draft and modify content and links, and then to publish or unpublish them.

-Content and links for a shared content item can be modified separately on different endpoints, these distinct changes will ultimately modify the downstream content item in the content store.
+Content and links for a shared content item can be modified separately on different endpoints, these distinct changes will ultimately modify the downstream representation in the content store.

 ## Authentication and audit trail